 Estimated Repair Cost

-Lennox Thermostat iComfort Error Code 31
+Clearing Error Code 31

 Fixing the Problem

 A technician can inspect all the connections and wiring of the communicating components of your furnace.
-They should test voltages and wiring ohms as particularly high resistance can result in a disconnection.
+They should test voltages and wiring ohms as especially high resistance can result in a disconnection.
 With a special tool called a multimeter, technicians can narrow down where the disruption originated from.
-Sometimes this is the furnace’s float switch, a component that shuts down the furnace when the condensate drain pan is flooded.
+Sometimes this is the furnace’s float switch, a component that shuts off the furnace when the condensate drain pan is flooded.

 Estimated Repair Cost